ktaranov/sqlserver-kit/Articles/README.md

 [QOMPLX Knowledge: Kerberoasting Attacks Explained]:https://www.qomplx.com/qomplx-knowledge-kerberoasting-attacks-explained/
 [How to create a SQL dependency diagram in SQL Server]:https://www.sqlshack.com/how-to-create-a-sql-dependency-diagram-in-sql-server/
 [Query Memory Grants and Resource Semaphores in SQL Server]:https://www.sqlpassion.at/archive/2018/10/16/query-memory-grants-and-resource-semaphores-in-sql-server/
+[Using a Table of Numbers (or a Table of Dates, Months etc)]:https://www.sommarskog.se/Short%20Stories/table-of-numbers.html